-Five Best antiwrinkle serums for 40 and 50-somethings
+It has been over a year since our last Five Best antiaging serums for 40 and 50-somethings

-Osmotics Lipofill ($85 in the TIA shop) is designed to target the labial nasal lines.
+) is designed to target the labial nasal lines.
 When I use it, I definitely see an improvement.
 As well as sodium hyaluronate, there is saccharide isomerate, which works as a moisture regulator by binding to the free amino groups of lysine in the keratin of the outer layer of the epidermis.
 At the forefront of Lipofill is rye seed.
 Rich in arabinoxylans that are responsible for the cohesion and mechanical resistance of the plant, Rye extract is said to act as an internal tensor and boosts the skin’s abilities to firm and lift.
 Artemisia abrotanum, known as wormwood, contains four flavenols with spasmolytic activities.
 Spasmolytic is a type of muscle relaxer and so could be playing a role here as a kind of natural Botox.
 There is also the tried and trusted peptide, Matrixyl, plus tripeptide 1.
-Full review of Lipofill.
+Full review of Lipofill

 Ingredients in KaplanMD